In this post, I’ll share:

 - 3-5 minutes: Use the second double consonant video on Tuesday or Wednesday for spiral review.

 - In the next week, spiral back to the double consonant spelling pattern.
+It’s actually good for retention and recall to wait a week.
 Learn more about the science behind long-term retention and waiting a week here.

 - Week 2, Monday: Double consonant video.